Arizona State Route 303: 2011–present

 Beginning in mid-2011, ADOT began upgrading Loop 303 between US 60 and I-10 from a two-lane highway to a six-lane freeway with auxiliary lanes and interchanges.
 In August 2011, construction began on the six-mile segment between Mountain View Boulevard and Peoria Avenue.
 This segment was completed in fall 2013 with interchanges at Bell, Greenway, Waddell, and Cactus Roads as well as Peoria Avenue.

 In November 2011, construction began on the north half of the I-10 and Loop 303 stack interchange.
 Construction was completed in August 2014 with the opening of all of the north half ramps.
 The McDowell Road bridge was also completed during this time.

 In May 2012, construction began on the seven-mile segment between Peoria Avenue and Thomas Road.
 This segment was fully completed in August 2014 with a trumpet interchange at Northern Parkway (opened in late 2013) along with other interchanges at every arterial road except Olive Avenue.

 In August 2014, construction began on the seven-mile segment between US 60 and Happy Valley Parkway to upgrade it to freeway standards.
 The first part was to upgrade the roadway to three lanes in each direction; it was complete in summer 2015.
-The second part was to construct a parclo interchange at the US 60.
+The second part was to construct a partial cloverleaf interchange at the US 60.
 This part began in December 2014 and was complete in spring 2016.
-The final part was to construct the El Mirage interchange.
+The final part was to construct the El Mirage Road interchange.
 This began in February 2015 and was complete in summer 2016.
 This marked the first time the entire Loop 303 between I-10 and I-17 was fully upgraded to freeway standards.

 In February 2016, construction began on the south half of the I-10 and Loop 303 stack interchange.
 Construction was complete in October 2017 with the opening of all of the south half ramps along with the Van Buran Street interchange.

 In December 2020, construction began to widen the six-mile segment between Happy Valley Parkway and Lake Pleasant Parkway from two to three lanes in each direction.
 It was completed with the opening of the Jomax Parkway exit in Peoria in January 2022.

 In October 2022, construction began to build the interchanges at 51st Avenue and 43rd Avenue.
-Construction is expected to be completed in late 2023.
+Construction was completed with the opening of these interchanges in August 2023.